Peter-Zhao-751/MonkeyTypeBot/README.md

-# Taking On MonkeyType
+# Our Journey
 For too long have Monkeytype's moderators and minions reigned supreme!
-Their attempts to gatekeep and take advantage of the typing community have gone too far
+Their attempts to gatekeep and take advantage of the typing community have gone too far.
+We knew something had to be done.

 # The Revolution Begins